‘The Osiris Child: Science Fiction Volume One’ Premieres In May, But Fans Can Check Out Early Q & A Screenings

 Details on how to purchase tickets for these events can be found via the Madman Entertainment website.
 Seats are limited to these Q & A screening events.

-Supanova, one of Australia’s leading conventions for TV, movies and pop culture have also collaborated along with Madman Entertainment to bring some of the cast and crew to their Melbourne and Brisbane events as well as an early screening in April for those that miss out on the initial Q & A events.
+Supanova, one of Australia’s leading conventions for TV, movies, and pop culture have also collaborated along with Madman Entertainment to bring some of the cast and crew to their Melbourne and Brisbane events as well as an early screening in April for those that miss out on the initial Q & A events.

 The Osiris Child: Science Fiction Volume One will premiere in Australia on May 18.
 As yet, there is no information in regard to an international distributor.